Sunburn and Children

 Weakness, confusion, or faintness

 The symptoms of sunburn may look like other skin conditions.
-Always see your child's healthcare provider for a diagnosis.
+Always see your child's healthcare provider for a diagnosis if you are unsure.

 First aid for sunburn